namnguyen21/namnguyen/posts/next-js-blog-deployed-on-netlify-3-integrating-netlifycms.md

 code:
   code: a
 ---
 Finally, we're at the final step in creating a full-fledged blog with Next.js and Netlify.
-Up to this point, we have create a Next application capable of reading and display markdown files and deployed it onto Netlify.
+Up to this point, we have created a Next application capable of reading and displaying markdown files and deployed it onto Netlify.
 The final step is to integrate NetlifyCMS with the application.

-Essentially, our goal by the end of this article is to be able to navigate to "yourwebsite.com/admin" and be able to use NetlifyCMS user interface to create and publish articles.
-Lets get started.
+Our goal by the end of this article is to be able to navigate to "yourwebsite.com/admin" and be able to use NetlifyCMS's user interface to create and publish articles.
+Let's get started.

 ## Configuration Files

 To get started, we'll need to add two *very* important files to our existing project.
-Since this is a Next.js application, we'll need to work under the provided "/public" directory, since it will be the root directory of the deployed application.
-Under "/public,' create a "/admin" directory.
+Since this is a Next.js application, we'll need to work under the provided "/public" directory, since it will be the exposed directory of the deployed application.
+Under "/public,' create an "/admin" directory.
 In there, we'll need two files:

 1. index.html - Go ahead and fill in this file with a basic HTML template as you normally would.
 This file will be responsible for the user interface created when you navigate to "yourwebsite.com/admin."
 2. config.yml

-Now, in the index.html file, you'll need to add the following script to the body of your file:
+Now in the index.html file, you'll need to add the following script to the body of your file:

 ```html
 <body>